spateo.tools.cluster.utils

 Here we evaluate the clustering performance by calculating the Silhouette Coefficient.

-spatial_adj_dyn(adata[, spatial_key, pca_key, ...])
+spatial_adj(adata[, spatial_key, pca_key, e_neigh, ...])

 Calculate the adjacent matrix based on a neighborhood graph of gene expression space

-spateo.tools.cluster.utils.compute_pca_components(matrix: Union[numpy.ndarray, scipy.sparse.spmatrix], random_state: Optional[int] = 1, save_curve_img: Optional[str] = None) Tuple[Any, int, float][source]#
+spateo.tools.cluster.utils.compute_pca_components(matrix: numpy.ndarray | scipy.sparse.spmatrix, random_state: int | None = 1, save_curve_img: str | None = None) Tuple[Any, int, float][source]

 Calculate the inflection point of the PCA curve to obtain the number of principal components that the PCA should retain.